dchohfi/KeyValueObjectMapping/README.md

 Introduction
 =========================

-**KeyValueObjectMapping** is a Cocoa framework that provides an easy way to deal with any key/value type, as JSON, plist and even a common NSDictionary.
+**KeyValueObjectMapping** is a Cocoa framework that provides an easy way to deal with any key/value type, as JSON, plist and even a common *NSDictionary*.

-It's made to be used with NSJSONSerialization and other resources, and the main goal is to avoid the tedious work when you need to deal with key/value types.
+It's made to be used with *NSJSONSerialization* and other resources, and the main goal is to avoid the tedious work when you need to deal with key/value types.

 Features
 -------------------------